Ojibwa> Ojibway

 The Ojibway

 The great migration began at that point and continued for the next five hundred years.
-By the time the French explorer, Jacques Cartier sailed into the mouth of the St. Lawrence River in 1534 the Anishnaabe nation had moved to the interior of the continent and settled along the shores of the Great Lakes.
+By the time the French explorer, Jacques Cartier sailed into the mouth of the St. Lawrence River in 1534 the Anishnaabe nation had, for the most part, moved to the interior of the continent and settled along the shores of the Great Lakes.

 As time went by and they endured more and more pressures from European settlement they dispersed even further...north towards the tundra and west onto the great plains.